Kardbord/Kard-bot/README.md

 KARDBOT_TOKEN="Your bot token here"
 TZ="Your time zone here ex: America/Boise"
 ```
-Next, edit the `slash-cmd-guilds` entry in the `config/setup.json` file to include the guild (server) IDs of each server you invited the bot to.

 With your token in place and your config updated, you can simply run `docker-compose up -d` from the untarred directory to get your bot started!
 The Docker daemon will automatically download the needed docker image from [Docker Hub](https://hub.docker.com/r/tkvarfordt/kardbot/tags) or the